 If there is no quoted price in an active market, then the Fund uses valuation techniques that maximize the use of relevant observable inputs and minimize the use of unobservable inputs.
 The chosen valuation technique incorporates all of the factors that market participants would take into account in pricing a transaction.
+The Fund recognizes transfers between levels of the fair value hierarchy as at the end of the reporting period during which the change has occurred.

-j) Distributions to the Unitholders
+i) Distributions to the Unitholders